 Approaches made to Beaufort Securities clients by third parties claiming to be from PricewaterhouseCoopers or The Share Centre and requesting to be paid a transfer fee.

-The Beaufort administration team have identified clients of Beaufort Securities being approached by individuals, claiming to be representatives of PricewaterhouseCoopers (“PwC”) or The Share Centre Limited (“TSC”), requesting that money is transferred to them in order to have their holdings moved to the nominated broker.
+We have been advised that clients of Beaufort Securities have been approached by individuals, claiming to be representatives of either PricewaterhouseCoopers (“PwC”) or The Share Centre Limited (“TSC”), requesting that money is transferred to them in order to have their holdings moved to the nominated broker.

 These individuals are not acting on behalf of the administrators, The Share Centre or the proposed nominated broker.
 Therefore, any requests of this nature should be completely disregarded.
 The Share Centre will not ask customers for money to facilitate this transfer.